Prague travel guide

 - Charles bridge: A beautiful stone bridge that connects the old town with the lesser town.
 Construction of this gothic style bridge began in 1357.
-At the either ends of Charles bridge are two towers, from top of these towers you get a beautiful view of the city.
+At either end of Charles bridge are two towers, from top of these towers you get a beautiful view of the city.
 Charles bridge also happens to be the perfect place to admire some Czech artists and musicians.

-- Prague astronomical clock: A 600 year old clock, that rests in the heart of Prague old town square.
-It displays time, date, position of celestial bodies, astronomical cycles and Christian holidays.
-Everyday at 9:00 AM and 11:00 PM the procession of the twelve Apostles sets in motion.
-It is said that Prague astronomical clock is a one of a kind in the world, you wouldn’t want to miss the sight of something so unique.
+- Prague astronomical clock: A 600-year-old clock, that rests in the heart of Prague old town square.
+It displays time, date, the position of celestial bodies, astronomical cycles and Christian holidays.
+Every day at 9:00 AM and 11:00 PM the procession of the twelve Apostles sets in motion.
+It is said that Prague astronomical clock is one of a kind in the world, you wouldn’t want to miss the sight of something so unique.

-- Prague castle: Prague castle is known to be the largest castle area of the world!
-With 3 courtyards and numerous magnificent buildings the castle is a UNESCO world heritage sight.
+- Prague castle: Prague castle is known to be the largest castle area in the world!
+With 3 courtyards and numerous magnificent buildings, the castle is a UNESCO world heritage site.
 You can choose to visit the free areas or purchase one of the ticket packages depending on what you wish to see.
 I recommend package B.

-- Lennon wall: The wall isn’t just a beautiful backdrop for photos, it also has rich history.
-It was first used to protest against the communists, and was covered with text.
-Later on artists and poets used the wall to protest, though it was always painted over by officials.
-On murder of John Lennon, some mourning artists painted his face on the wall.
+- Lennon wall: The wall isn’t just a beautiful backdrop for photos, it also has a rich history.
+It was first used to protest against the communists and was covered with text.
+Later on, artists and poets used the wall to protest, though it was always painted over by officials.
+On the murder of John Lennon, some mourning artists painted his face on the wall.
 Since then John Lennon wall remains the only legal place to show graffiti by artists.